Teagan Levi: Rugby career

-In October 2021, Levi was drafted to the Gold Coast Suns in the AFL Women's league but opted to join up with the rugby sevens Australian squad instead.
+Levi grew up playing rugby sevens and Australian rules football throughout her upbringing and in October 2021, Levi was drafted to the Gold Coast Suns AFL Women's team with the sixth pick in the 2021 AFL Women's draft but opted to join up with the rugby sevens Australian national squad instead.

 Levi won a gold medal with the Australian sevens team at the 2022 Commonwealth Games in Birmingham.
 She was a member of the Australian team that won the 2022 Sevens Rugby World Cup held in Cape Town, South Africa in September 2022.

 2024 Summer Olympics

 In 2024, She was selected in the Australian women's sevens side for the sevens tournament at the Summer Olympics in Paris.
 Levi scored a try in each of Australia's three group matches.
 She also scored two conversions.
 This gave her a total of 19 points for the tournament.

 In December 2024, she was one of a number of Australia Sevens players who committed their intentions to play for the Queensland Reds in Super Rugby Women's in 2025.

-She continued with the Australia sevens team for the 2025-26 season.
+Levi continued with the Australia sevens team for the 2025-26 season, her performances including two tries against South Africa at the 2026 Hong Kong Sevens and a try in the final as Australia won the 2026 Spain Sevens in Valladolid.
+That year, she signed a contract to continue with Australia Sevens through to the 2028 Olympic Games.